Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Alcohol and cough medicine

 Alcohol should never be mixed with over-the-counter cough syrups, as many of these medications contain alcohol anyway.
 Drinking while using a cough medication will likely result in severe intoxication.
 Most over-the-counter cough syrups are based on the active, cough-suppressing ingredient dextromethorphan, which also happens to be a potent hallucinogenic drug.
 A single dose of cough syrup does not contain enough dextromethorphan to cause intoxication or hallucinations, however, alcohol enhances the effect of the drug.
-If you consume alcohol while taking a cough medicine, you could experience visual hallucinations, confusion, extreme intoxication and drowsiness.
+If you consume alcohol while taking cough medicine, you could experience visual hallucinations, confusion, extreme intoxication and drowsiness.
 Never mix the two substances.

 Alcohol, over-the-counter drugs and driving ability